Signed in as:

 Stay Close and join the mailing list to be the first to hear when books are released, previews are shared, or something quiet and unexpected arrives.

-It’s a structure, quiet, intentional, and built to hold:
+It’s a structure of inner geometry: quiet, intentional, and built to hold.

 It was made for the ones who notice.